marcoceppi/mongodb/README.md

 - run sh.status()
 You should see your the hosts for your shards in the status output.

+To deploy mongodb using permanent volume on Openstack, the permanent volume should be attached to the mongodb unit just after the deployment, then the configuration should be updated like follows.

+### Use a permanent Openstack volume to store mongodb data.
+    juju set mongodb volume-dev-regexp="/dev/vdc" volume-map='{"mongodb/0": "vol-id-00000000000000"}' volume-ephemeral-storage=false

 ## Backups

 Backups can be enabled via config.
 Note that destroying the service cannot